The Woman's Prize: Performance history

 The play was probably first performed between December 1609 and April 1610 in the Whitefriars Theatre by the Children of the Queen's Revels, and would have been performed by a troupe of boys.
 It was revived in 1633, to the objection of the Master of Revels, who viewed it as vulgar.
 After the return of Charles II, it was one of the first plays performed after the official re-opening of the theatres.

 The play was popular and was revived early and often in the Restoration era.
 Samuel Pepys saw it performed at the Cockpit Theatre on Tuesday 30 October 1660; it was played at the Vere Street theatre in Dec.
 1661, and at Theatre Royal, Drury Lane in November 1668.
 When Fletcher's sequel and Shakespeare's original were revived jointly, in 1633 and in the 1660s, Fletcher's proved the more popular work; around 1667 The Shrew was adapted by John Lacy to make it a better match with The Woman's Prize.
 It was performed before Charles II twice, once at court in 1668 and again in a public theatre in 1674.

 David Garrick adapted the play, but removed the subplot; it was performed at least three times, twice in 1757 and once in 1760, with Hannah Pritchard playing Maria.

-A performance in 1979 opened the Harbor Shakespeare Festival in Baltimore, Maryland.
-Another adaption was performed at the Arcola Theatre in London in 2001 and featured a combination of Fletcher's play and Shakespeare's The Taming of the Shrew.
-The Woman's Prize; or, The Tamer Tamed was revived by the Royal Shakespeare Company in early 2003; their production opened on 6 March that year.
-The play subsequently moved to the John F. Kennedy Center for the Performing Arts.